gipi/electronics-notes/docs/atmel.md

 The ADC converts an analog input voltage to a 10-bit digital value through successive approximation.
 The minimum value represents GND and the maximum value represents the voltage on VCC, the voltage on the AREF pin or an internal 1.1V / 2.56V voltage reference.

+To improve quality it's possible to activate the **ADC noise reduction mode**: it not only shuts down the CPU and I/O clocks, but it also triggers an ADC conversion after the CPU has stopped, and wakes everything back up once the ADC is done (but note that if you’re expecting I/O during the ADC sampling time, you’ll miss it.).

  - http://nicecircuits.com/playing-with-analog-to-digital-converter-on-arduino-due/
  - [Tutorial](http://maxembedded.com/2011/06/the-adc-of-the-avr/) about the ``ADC``